Chicago Child Bicycle Accident Lawyer

-When it comes to cases involving minors, our office has experience getting minor's the compensation they are entitled to for both past and future damages.
-We invite you to complete this on-line intake form for a free review of your child's bike accident case.
+When it comes to cases involving minors, our office has experience getting minor's the compensation they are entitled to for both past and future damages after bicycle crashes.
+Our law firm invites you to contact our office for a free review of your child's bike accident case.

 Motor Vehicle-Bike Accidents Involving Children

 The laws in different localities and states can leave room for interpretation on when a bicyclist is at fault and when the driver of the vehicle is to blame in a crash.
 It is always best to get legal advice if your child is hit while riding their bicycle, even if you think that the driver was not at fault.

 Child Bicycle Accident Injuries

 The scariest aspect of a bicycle accident involving a child is the possibility of a brain injury.
-Although lacerations, broken bones and many other injuries may be more frequent in a bicycle accident, the most common severe injury is one to the brain of the child.
+Although lacerations, broken bones, and many other injuries may be more frequent in a bicycle accident, the most common severe injury is one to the brain of the child.

-The problematic issue with these young child brain injuries is that the affects are not always immediately apparent.
+The problematic issue with these young child brain injuries is that the effects are not always immediately apparent.
 A child can seem to recover quickly after a bicycle accident that involved a head injury.
-However, sometimes it can take years for the affect of that injury to become noticeable.
-Children with brain injuries can suffer from:
+However, sometimes it can take years for the effect of that injury to become noticeable.
+Children with brain injuries can suffer from serious injury, including:

 - Lower IQ or cognitive difficulties

 Over the last few decades, the city of Chicago has installed miles of bike lanes to maximize bike riding safety.
 Cyclists riding in these lanes can minimize their potential of being injured by wearing a bike helmet and other safety gear.
 Sadly, and driver's negligence remains a significant problem in urban and rural areas.